 What Effects Do Higher Great Lakes Water Levels Have on Humans?

 With increasing water levels, flooding is now a significant concern for people living on the Great Lakes coastline.
 The Great Lakes’ shorelines cover 10,500 miles (nearly 17,000 km) and affect roughly 30 million people.

-The more water there is, the more shoreline erosion occurs, damaging property and harming wildlife.
 Increased water levels can affect industry and agriculture, as well as force families out of their homes.

 The Great Lakes Shoreline

 The coastline of the Great Lakes freshwater system is subject to active erosion.
-With some high-risk areas losing 17 feet of shoreline every year, erosion along the Great Lakes is a big problem.
+With some high-risk areas losing 17 feet of shoreline every year, erosion along the Great Lakes is a problem.

 If your home or business is on an eroding shoreline, wind, water, and weather can make life very difficult.
 However, there are many techniques and products available to help you protect your property from shoreline erosion.